nicholas477/nicholas477.github.io/_projects/1_engine-simulator.md

 }
 {% endhighlight %}

-Since engine simulator is way too heavy to run synchronously, the plugin runs it asychronously in its own thread and does the reading and writing in reverse.
+Since engine simulator is way too heavy to run synchronously, the plugin runs it asynchronously in its own thread and does the reading and writing in reverse.
 First it reads the output from the last frame of the simulator, then it passes in the mechanical simulation input to Engine Simulator, and finally it triggers engine simulator to start simulating *at the end* of this frame.
 Thus, it'll get the output of the triggered simulation in the next frame.
 This means engine simulator always runs a frame behind the rest of the game, but I think it's a totally acceptable amount of latency, and is imperceptible in game.

 ## Sound Output